janakeks/dyna/README.md

 ### HTML5 Validity

-We check the quality of our entire HTML5 source code as well as the CSS and Javascript with various tools, especially the  [HTML5-Validator](https://html5.validator.nu/).
+We check the quality of our entire HTML5 source code as well as the CSS and Javascript with various tools, especially the  [HTML5-Validator](https://html5.validator.nu/) and of course the [W3 Validator](https://validator.w3.org/nu/).
 These tests are not currently automated, but are performed before each new release.

 ### Accessibility